Preface:

 Some of the specific roles and responsibilities of sales operations include:

 Building a good sales team is essential for the success of any business.
-A well-functioning sales team helps to generate revenue, build customer relationships, identify new opportunities, and provide valuable feedback.
+A well-functioning sales team, armed with various types of sales collateral, helps to generate revenue, build customer relationships, identify new opportunities, and provide valuable feedback.

 Moreover, the sales team is in constant communication with customers which means that they can provide valuable feedback on the company's products or services.
 This feedback can then be used to improve the quality of the products or services, and to develop new products that better meet the needs of customers.